vt-middleware/ldaptive/docs/guide/beans/persistence.md

 redirect_from: "/docs/guide/beans/persistence/"
 ---

+{% include relative %}

 # Bean Persistence

 Ldaptive provides an API similar to the J2EE entity manager to facilitate reading and writing LDAP data with Java beans.
-This support is provided in a separate library that is available in the _jars_ directory of the [latest download](download.md).
+This support is provided in a separate library that is available in the _jars_ directory of the [latest download]({{ relative }}download.html).

 Or included as a maven dependency: